randall-coding/music-festival-gpt/blog/write-up.md

 GPTScript is a scripting language designed to automate interactions with OpenAI's language models.
 In this post, I'll share how I used it to create a useful tool for music enthusiasts.

 This script will use Coachella's music festival lineup to make personalized band recommendations along with song samples from Spotify.
-It must be a lot of work right?
-Well, not so much once you know how to use GPTScript.

-If you're impatient skip ahead by viewing the the final script [here])(blog/coachella/files)
+To skip ahead, the final script is [here])(blog/coachella/files)

-### Install gptscript cli
+### Install gptscript
 The first thing we need to do is follow these [instructions](https://github.com/gptscript-ai/gptscript) which will vary slightly depending on your operating system.
 I'm running on Linux where the installation step is simple

 `curl https://get.gptscript.ai/install.sh | sh`